Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention

-Our adversarial sampling is guided by policy entropy $\mathcal{H}(\pi_{\theta_{old}}, \{y^i\}_{i=1}^n)$, which is calculated from token-wise entropy values.
-As illustrated by Wang et al. \cite{wang2025beyond}, tokens with varying entropy patterns impact reasoning performance in different way, i.e., the tokens with the lowest entropy primarily complete the ongoing linguistic structures with factual knowledge memorized by LLMs, while the tokens with the highest entropy function as pivotal decision points that determine the direction of reasoning trajectories.
+Our adversarial sampling is guided by the policy entropy that is averaged over all token positions.
+As illustrated by \cite{wang2025beyond}, tokens with different entropy levels play different roles in reasoning: the \emph{lowest-entropy} tokens primarily complete linguistic structures with factual knowledge memorized by LLMs, while the \emph{highest-entropy} tokens function as pivotal decision points that determine the direction of reasoning trajectories.